- ALBANIA ||

 Tours and Excursions:

 - City Tour of Tirana: Best way to understand Tirana and its history.
+Perfect for first-time visitors!

-Gay Albania: Is Tirana Safe?
+Gay Albania: Is Tirana Safe for LGBTQ+ Travelers?

 Finding out how welcoming Albanian society and Tirana are to all sexual orientations was our initial mission.
 However, exploring LGBTQ+ life in Tirana unsurprisingly revealed limited visibility and infrastructure.
 Coincidently, just a few days before our arrival in May 2024, two Albanian women challenged the law by applying for a same-sex marriage license.
 This sparked a peaceful but regressive protest in Skanderbeg Square, Tirana's main square, in favor of traditional families; a common blow to LGBT rights and progress.
-A draft law to legalize marriage for same-sex couples was introduced to Albanian Parliament in 2009 with the support of then Prime Minister, Sali Berisha, but it was never put to a vote.
-Nevertheless, even with slow progress on gay marriage, Albania has had an inclusive anti-discrimination law since 2010.

 Regarding gay life and LGBTQ+ rights in Albania, the situation is evolving.
 Applications like Grindr are used, allowing you to meet guys, though most profiles are discreet unless they belong to visitors.
 Tirana is generally safe to walk around, even at night.
 We, being larger guys, faced no issues.
 In this part of the world, it is common to see two men together, even if they are just friends, and people are generally very welcoming.